k0mand1r/masterofcloud/README.md

 ```
 - Edit .env.private and configure your AWS credentials, or export your AWS credentials.
 - Modify config.yaml and change 'mysubdomain.masterofcloud.com' to 'yourname.masterofcloud.com'
-- Type `rake init` to create the DependencyStack in your AWS account
+- Type `./rake_init.sh` to create the DependencyStack in your AWS account

 ## Helper scripts